 It is just a phaseSays everybody when a child is acting up!

-Is it true though it is likely to be a phase that your toddler is going through, and riding it out might just be the only way you are going to get through it.
+Is it true, though?
+It is likely a phase your toddler is going through, and riding it out might be the only way you will get through it?

-This is very similar to your toddler not being able to communicate properly.
+This is very similar to your toddler not being able to communicate correctly.

 Your toddler will be looking at everyone, wanting to do everything they are doing.
 Does your toddler have older siblings?
-It is possible that they are looking at their older siblings and the frustration is creeping in because they can’t run as fast, speak as well, jump as high.
+They may be looking at their older siblings, and the frustration is creeping in because they can’t run as fast, speak, and jump as high.